Skip to main content

 Initial interviews for applicants on the current MTLETC eligibility list will be held from June 8-11, 2015, possibly followed by a Chief’s interview and psychological evaluation later in the week.

 for information on what requirements the Montana POST has regarding a lateral, certified police officer.
 Visit

 for information on the written and physical abilities tests.
 (The Bozeman Police Department uses the same tests as the MTLETC).

 Entry and lateral level applicants who successfully pass the above phases may be offered a conditional job.
-Successful applicants should expect to be in Bozeman the entire week of January 5, 2015.
+The background process and psychological testing has been scheduled to begin on June 12, 2015.
+If you are from out of state, plan on being in Bozeman the entire week of June 8-12, 2015 to complete all of the testing.
 If you have any questions, contact Captain Jim Veltkamp at 406-582-2238 or e-mail at

 WHAT YOU NEED TO APPLY

 Job Description - READ ONLY DO NOT SUBMIT

 Supplemental Questions - ATTACH TO ONLINE APPLICATION